 Refund Application Process Under GST

-The refund application has to be made in Form RFD-01 (to be certified by a Chartered Accountant) within a period of 2 years from the
+The refund application has to be made in Form RFD-01 (to be certified by a Chartered Accountant or a cost accountant) within a period of 2 years from the

 “relevant date.”
 This relevant date is different for different scenarios.